qlik-oss/kustomize-plugins/kustomize/plugin/qlik.com/v1/supersecret/README.md

 # SuperSecret Kustomize Plugin

-## Using as a transformer:
+## Using as a transformer when the target secret exists in the input stream:

 When used as a `transformer`, the plugin will optionally append a name suffix hash for the specified secret unless specifically disabled by setting `disableNameSuffixHash: true`.
 It will also optionally append data to the secret from the contents of the `stringData` map.
 Name suffix hash is calculated after any updates to the secret's data.
+If the name was changed, the references to that name in other resources will be updated.

 Create a layout that looks like this:
 ```text